ebwardgroup/Clicky-game/my-app/README.md

 ![Example1_gif](https://i.imgur.com/MPYx6Ov.png)

-Here's a video to see the game in action: https://drive.google.com/file/d/17Bxzl3i-WyRQNa3ouX-9MMbh6zSIi7iu/view
+Here's a link to a video to see the game in action: https://drive.google.com/file/d/17Bxzl3i-WyRQNa3ouX-9MMbh6zSIi7iu/view

 ## Overview